ACM40960/project-Markquig/README.md

 # Rubik_SA
 This directory contains my failed attempt at writing code to solve a Rubik cube using simulated annealing.
-The program is contained in the file rubik_sa.cpp, and an example input in input.txt.
+The program is contained in the file rubik_sa.cpp, which has two verstion of the function, Rubic_SA::sample_neighbour, one to pick the proposed next step total randomly, another to pick dependent on the cost of the neighbouring steps.
+The preverence can be made with comenting out one over the other.
+The file input.txt containse a sample input.
 To run use the following lines in the terminal:

     g++ rubik_sa.cpp
     ./a.out input.txt